 - Make a well in center of dough and place 1 heaping tablespoonful of meat mixture in the center of dough lengthwise.

 - Cover meat filling completely with dough with a spoon.

 - Lift plantain leaf with both hands and roll the alcapurria from side to side for a round cylinder shape, approximately 4 to 5 inches long, 1-½ to 2 inches wide and ½ to 1 inch thick.

 - Brush a small amount of annatto oil on top of each alcapurria.

 - Wrap each alcapurrias in the plantain leaf, folding both sides lengthwise.

 - Place wrapped alcapurrias on a baking sheet.
 Bake in oven for 30 minutes at 350°F.

 - Partially unwrap each one, exposing the top part of the alcapurrias.
-Bake for an additional 5 minutes to brown on top if you so desire.
+Bake for an additional 5 to 10 minutes to brown on top if you so desire.

-If you prefer to use green bananas for the dough, you will need 5 green bananas.
+If you prefer to use green bananas instead of green plantains for the dough, then you will need 5 green bananas.